eternalcrown/eternalcrown/README.md

 # hey, i'm crxwn 👑

-- girl in tech <3
+- teen, girl in tech <3
 - currently building a couple of cool projects !!
 - ai enthusiast, with a love for learning :)
-- previously a data scientist
+- previously - data scientist, web developer

 ---